About our packaging

 Even if we accepted reduced shelf-life as being worth the switch to the simple biodegradeable bags you often see in shops the problem remains.
 Many of these apparently ‘eco-friendly’ plastics simply break down rather than truly biodegrade.
 In some cases they only break down at extremely high temperatures or are simply deteriorating from solid plastic to form the ‘microplastics’ that are blighting our waterways and oceans.

 Plant-based and compostable plastics look like being the best route to an answer to this problem, (alongside fundamental changes to our national recycling infrastructure to allow more of the plastics we use to be efficiently and effectively reused).
-The current plant-based products are prone to degrade quickly and don’t offer the impermeable air barrier we need to make them suitable for meat packing but the technology is improving, as is the will to look for ways to tackle the problem.
+Many of the current plant-based products are prone to degrade quickly and don’t offer the impermeable air barrier we need to make them suitable for meat packing but the technology is improving, as is the will to look for ways to tackle the problem.
+We have, however, found a plant-based tray suitable for packaging sausages and burgers.
+These trays can be composted after use or will biodegrade if placed into general waste.

-For this reason we are currently planning to continue our use of vacuum-packaging combined with cardboard and wool delivery packaging whilst we follow developments in the alternative technologies that will hopefully one day give us a better solution to this problem.
+Because of the limitations in current packaging technology we are planning to continue our use of vacuum-packaging combined with cardboard and wool delivery packaging for most products. t the same time though we are always following developments in the alternative technologies that will hopefully one day give us a better solution to this problem.

 Making a meaningful change to our use of packaging can feel like an overwhelmingly complicated process.
 It often feels like well-intended commitments to use alternative technologies can lead us, unwittingly, to cause more harm than good.
 At Garlic Wood we are committed to following the technology and advances in this area and to make the best informed decisions we possibly can in order that we can reduce the long-term impact of the packaging we use.